hajin-song/MobileComputing/frontend/README.md

 * Camera (REMOVED AT CURRENT VERSION)

 ## UNIMPLEMENTED FEATURES
-* Authority Scrapper from Twitter
+* Authority Scrapper from Twitter - This was considered as extension
 * Commenting on Event
-* Image Handling
+* Image Handling - Camera on development Emulator was quite fiddly and difficult to debug the issue.